 Male fertility concerns are ones that are not discussed as openly as female infertility concerns.
 But male fertility concerns comprise 8% (1) of all fertility concerns and is a major factor in some couples journey in achieving a family.

 Male fertility includes concerns with sperm count, morphology, motility and fragmentation.
 It may also include sperm allergies and male tube blockages (arising from varicoceles and sexually transmitted diseases such as chlamydia or gonorrhea).
-The best treatment to improve overall sperm quality is to increase your intake of antioxidants.
+The best treatment to try and improve overall sperm quality is to increase your intake of antioxidants.
 In addition Traditional Chinese Medicine can improve nutrient levels and help restore blood flow in the hopes of improving sperm quality and couonts.

 - Poor Sperm Quality